Did you know the cost of acquiring new customers is five times more than retaining current ones?

 It’s one thing to have a customer loyalty program or great customer service already operating to keep customers engaged and loyal.
 These are essential and important in contributing to your overall customer retention strategy.

 For example, you might be churning out thousands of dollars on advertising via different platforms.
-Say you’re putting out content as Facebook ads, Google paid ads, and Instagram ads.
+Say you’re putting out Facebook ads, Google paid ads, and Instagram ads.

 You’re making sales, but you’re not sure which of these channels is responsible for the best or even most conversions.
 What can you do then?